fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 :math:`\Delta y`, :math:`\Delta z` are the distances between mesh lines.

-This creates a peculiar limitation: the simulation timestep must both be small enough to resolve the shortest wavelength, and resolve the smallest mesh cell.
+This creates a peculiar limitation: to resolve the smallest mesh cell, one must use a small timestep regardless of frequency.

 Even for simulations at low frequencies, as long as the simulated structure has small features (i.e. mesh distance is short), we must use very small timesteps, advancing the simulation only a few nanoseconds per iteration.
-Under 100 MHz, at the bottom of the VHF band or below the shortwave band, the required number of iterations becomes impractically large.
-This means openEMS (and other textbook FDTD solvers) is unsuitable if there's a large mismatch between the signal wavelength and the physical size of the structure, such as a 10 cm circuit board operating at 1 MHz, where the wavelength is 300 m in vacuum.
+Under 100 MHz, at the bottom of the VHF band or in the HF band, the required number of iterations becomes impractically large.
+This means openEMS (and other textbook FDTD solvers with explicit timestepping) is unsuitable if there's a large mismatch between the signal wavelength and the physical size of the structure, such as a 10 cm circuit board operating at 1 MHz, where the wavelength is 300 m in vacuum.

 .. note::
+   In openEMS, you only need to define an appropriate mesh.
-   In openEMS, just ensure the mesh itself is correct.
-There's no need to calculate the required timestep size, as it automatically calculates simulation timesteps using a modified criterion named *Rennings2*, not CFL (derived in the unpublished paper [11]_, see :meth:`~openEMS.openEMS.SetTimeStepMethod`).
+   There's no need to calculate the required timestep size, By default, openEMS uses a modified timestep criterion named *Rennings2* is used, not CFL.
+This improves timestep selection in non-uniform meshes.
 But the general limitation still applies.

+   `Rennings2` is derived in the unpublished paper [11]_, see :meth:`~openEMS.openEMS.SetTimeStepMethod` for details.

    If you really need small cells
    (e.g. to resolve some important feature of your structure) you